samyarsworld/chess-ai/README.md

 ### Installation
 - Switch to Python3.
 - Follow the code below to create virtual environment and install the necessary libraries.
-(Currently tested on Python 3.7.9 with Pygame 2.0.0dev8 and Python 3.8.2 with Pygame 2.0.0 on macOS Catalina)
+(Currently tested on Python 3.8 and Python 3.10)
 ```
 git clone https://github.com/samyarsworld/chess-ai.git
 cd chess-ai